UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

 #### Add a new project

-`thomas-add project` will create a new project, associated with an institution.
+`young-add project` will create a new project, associated with an institution.
 It will not show in Gold until it also has a user in it.